Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/GTimer/Timer Periodical.rst

 Example
 -------

 Ameba provides 4 hardware GTimer for users to use.
-The timers’ resolutions are at microseconds scale.
+The timers' resolutions are at microseconds scale.
 The timer can be set to be periodic or for single use.
 The periodic timers reset periodically, and the single-use timers do not.

-Open the example, "File" -> "Examples" -> "AmebaGTimer" -> "TimerPeriodical".
-Compile and upload to Ameba, and press reset.
+Open the example, :guilabel:`File -> Examples -> AmebaGTimer -> TimerPeriodical` Compile and upload to Ameba, and press reset.
 In the Serial Monitor, you can see the counter value is increased periodically.

 Code Reference